Alexian123/VaultBerry/README.md

-# Vault Berry
+# VaultBerry
-Backend for the Sovereign Vault Password Manager
+Backend for the VaultBerry Password Manager